pegasus-isi/pegasus/doc/sphinx/user-guide/introduction.rst

 Pegasus WMS bridges the scientific domain and the execution environment by automatically mapping high-level workflow descriptions onto distributed resources.
-It automatically locates the necessary input data and computational resources necessary for workflow execution.
+It automatically locates the necessary input data and computational resources for workflow execution.
 Pegasus enables scientists to construct workflows in abstract terms without worrying about the details of the underlying execution environment or the particulars of the low-level specifications required by the